12 Signs of Intellectual Intimacy is Your Secret love Language

 3) You enjoy respectful debate

 You see argument as a means for collaboration rather than a source of conflict.
-Clear points, honest enquiries, and fair descriptions are more important than scoring.
+Clear points, honest inquiries, and fair descriptions are more important than scoring.
 Your tone remains calm since the goal is knowledge.
 Disagreement turns into a map of values and trade-offs.
 Intellectual intimacy improves when both people can say, “Here’s my point of view, and here’s what I might be missing.”

 4) You value intellectual humility